Why start with S A T P I N? Why not A-Z?

 The use of these six letters is all about frequency.
 This combination of letters generates lots of words for sound manipulation activities.
 The letters S A T P I N also include two continuous sounds /ssssss/ and /nnnnnn/.
 Continuous sounds are a good starting point for blending because they can be stretched and held for a long time.
 To learn more about blending, click here.

-The image shows just a fraction of the words that we can build with this cumulative sequence that starts with S A T P I N.
+To grab the SATPIN poster click here. it shows just a fraction of the words that we can build with this cumulative sequence that starts with S A T P I N.

 It’s all about the sounds — not letter names.